harcokuppens/continuous_publishing/latest/_sources/intro.rst.txt

 GitHub Pages
 ^^^^^^^^^^^^^^

 Using `GitHub Pages`_ we can publish the web documentation online.
-Using the project's `GitHub Releases`_ page we can publish the pdf documents and zip archives of the web documentation for all 'stable' releases online.
-The 'latest' build is also published on the website under latest/ subdirectory, and the latest pdf document is uploaded to bashupload_ where it stays available for a week.
-You have a week the time to evaluate the pdf build for the latest commit.
+Using the project's `GitHub Releases`_ page we can publish the PDF documents and zip archives of the web documentation for all 'stable' releases online.
+The 'latest' build is also published on the website under latest/ subdirectory, and the latest PDF document is uploaded to bashupload_ where it stays available for a week.
+You have a week the time to evaluate the PDF build for the latest commit.

 .. _Sphinx: https://www.sphinx-doc.org/
 .. _GitHub: https://github.com/